Jacques de l'Ange: Rediscovery and style

-Other characteristics of his style are his individualised facial types, bright palette and loose and bright brush technique.
+Other characteristics of his style are his facial types, bright palette and loose and bright brush technique.
+He maintains throughout his career a personal palette with a preference for tonalities of yellow, pink, orange and red, even while increasingly using chiaroscuro.
+His female beauties correspond to the Classical type while the Virgin Mary is depicted as a blonde woman, with fine features and large eyes gazing downward.
+Particular to the artist's rendition of eyes is their almond shape, slanted eyelids and underlined upper eyelashes.
+Children and cherubs are usually depicted as chubby boys with big heads, thick blonde curls, bulging eyes and rounded little noses, which is similar to Rubens' treatment.
+He also had a particular interest in turbans and metal objects, which appear in many of his paintings.
 His style and subject matter are clearly influenced by the Antwerp school, and in particular Rubens, van Dyck and Jordaens along with Adriaen Brouwer.
 Brouwer's designs for a series of The Seven Deadly Sins engraved by Lucas Vorsterman the Elder was of importance for his own series on this subject.
 He interprets these influences in a personal manner.
-His style was further formed in Italy through the influence of Matthias Stom and Italian Caravaggisti of the mid 17th century.
+His style was likely further formed in Italy through the influence of Matthias Stom and Italian Caravaggisti of the mid 17th century.

+The quality of his output is of an uneven level.
+Grand works of obvious merit alternate with more commercial works.
+He also often painted multiple versions of a single composition, with the repetitions of a lower level of execution.
+He often used copper plates, a support which require less preparation and was more convenient to transport.
+These practices suggest the artist must have worked for the art market.
+There is, however, no mention of de l'Ange in the records of important Antwerp art dealers such as Forchondt, Musson and Fourmenois.